 Step 6: Execution of Inheritance Deed

-Spanish inheritance tax must be paid within six months of the date of death so as to avoid interest and penalties.
-The tax cannot be paid until the notarial process is completed, nor any property cannot be registered in the name of the beneficiary, so it is essential that the official deed of declaration of inheritance is signed by the Notary without delay.
-A proficient Spanish probate solicitor will proactively push this forward.
+Spanish inheritance tax must be paid within six months of the date of death to avoid interest and penalties.
+The tax cannot be paid until the notarial process is completed, nor can any property be registered in the name of the beneficiary, so it is essential that the official deed of declaration of inheritance is signed by the Notary without delay.

 Step 7: Tax Payment

 Once the Inheritance Deed is signed, it is time to pay the taxes due.
 You should already have been provided with a list of cost and taxes due, so that you are prepared to make the required payments.